Last Updated on

 The Island of Penang in Malaysia has long been one of Asia’s top travel destinations for many tourists.
 Why wouldn’t it be?
 With the tropical climate, lovely beaches, great food and reasonably priced hotels, I would have to agree it is an ideal holiday location for couples and families.
 In fact, it has long been one of my family’s favourite locations.
-Here is your guide of 20 things to do on the Island of Penang.
+Here is my guide of things to do on the Island of Penang.

-1. Batu Ferringghi
+1. Batu Ferringghi Area

 When I visit the Island of Penang I usually stay at the lovely Batu Ferringghi oceanfront resorts in the north of the island which is the main resort precinct.
 The reason I choose to stay here in particular is that there are many great hotels to choose from along this stretch of beach, such as Golden Sands and Rasa Sayang, both of which I have enjoyed.
 I love that they have beautiful pools and beaches close together, so you can wander freely from one to the other.

-Important tip: Make sure you check the credentials of the water-sport operators, as many aren’t licensed and don’t have insurance if and when accidents occur.
+Snazzy tip: Make sure you check the credentials of the water-sport operators, as many aren’t licensed and don’t have insurance if and when accidents occur.
 Best to book through the hotels to be safe.

 Alternatively, on the beach you can relax and enjoy some pampering.
 There are massages, foot reflexology and hair-braiding right on the sand, which is a nice way to relax and admire the view.
 Ahh!